Lars Rebien Sørensen: Career

 Sørensen was employed by Novo Nordisk in 1982 within marketing of enzymes, having joined right out of military service.
 He then became sales and marketing director for the enzyme department in 1989.
 He joined the Group Executive Board of Novo Nordisk in 1994 and was handed the responsibility of the medical department of Novo Nordisk.
 In 2000 the enzyme department was de-merged from Novo Nordisk and became its own entity, Novozymes, and Lars Rebien Sørensen took over the position of CEO for Novo Nordisk, after Mads Øvlisen.
 In January 2017, Lars Rebien Sørensen was succeeded as CEO by Lars Fruergaard Jørgensen.
 As part of his severance package, Sørensen received a "golden handshake" of 65.7 million DKK (approx. US$10.7 million).
 His annual salary in 2016 was 22.7 million DKK (approx. US$3.7 million).

 He was CEO at Novo Nordisk from 2000 until the end of 2016 and was replaced by Lars Fruergaard Jørgensen at the beginning of 2017.

 Sørensen took on the position as chairman at Novo Nordisk Foundation on 1 July 2018.
 He is also the chairman of the board at Novo Holdings A/S. The Novo Nordisk Foundation is one of the largest foundations in the world and the foundation which is the majority shareholder in Novo Nordisk, Novozymes and NNIT (Novo Group) along with investments in more than 80 other companies within the life-sciences sector through its 100% owned subsidiary Novo Holdings A/S.

 Sørensen was a representative in the Danish Central bank and he holds a seat at the board of directors in Axcel Management A/S, Thermo Fisher Scientific Inc. (USA), Essity AB (Sweden), Jungbunzlauer Suisse AG (Switzerland) and Novo Holdings A/S.

 Other activities

 Sørensen joined the life sciences faculty of the University of Copenhagen as an adjunct professor in 2007.

-Board membership
+Board memberships

 Sørensen currently holds the following board member seats: